Sato-Tate Distributions of Catalan Curves: Galois Endomorphism Types and Related Results

-We will prove this result using two methods: using data obtained from moment statistics and working with Rosati forms.
+We will prove these results using two methods: using data obtained from moment statistics and working with Rosati forms.
 The latter is the more traditional method of determining real endomorphism algebras, whereas the former is a new technique using recent results of Costa, Fit\'e, and Sutherland \cite{Costa2019}.